kobylynskyi/graphql-java-codegen/plugins/maven/README.md

 This Maven plugin is able to generate the following classes based on your GraphQL schema:
 * Interfaces for GraphQL queries, mutations and subscriptions
 * Interfaces for GraphQL unions
-* POJO classes for GraphQL types
+* POJO classes for GraphQL types/inputs
-* Enum classes for each GraphQL enum
+* Enum classes for GraphQL enums
 * Interface Resolvers for GraphQL type fields
+* Client Request classes for GraphQL queries, mutations and subscriptions

 ### Plugin Setup and Configuration